The Metric Completion of Outer Space: Background on Outer Space

 We will always identify words in $F_n$ with edge paths in $R$, note that reduced words are identified with immersed paths in $R$.
-Using this identification, an automorphism $\phi:F_n \to F_n$ can be viewed as a simplicial map $\phi: R \to R$.
-There is a right $\text{Aut}(F_n)$ action on metric marked graphs given by: $x \cdot \phi = (G, \tau \circ \phi, \ell)$.
-This action is well defined on the equivalence classes, and inner automorphisms act trivially.
-Therefore, the action of $\text{Aut}(F_n)$ on marked graphs descends to an $\out$ action on $\os$.
+Using this identification, an automorphism $\phi:F_n \to F_n$ can be viewed as an affine map $\phi: R \to R$. \begin{defn}[$\out$ action] There is a right $\text{Aut}(F_n)$ action on the set of metric marked graphs given by: $x \cdot \phi = (G, \tau \circ \phi, \ell)$.
+This action is constant on equivalence classes, and inner automorphisms act trivially.
+Therefore, this action descends to an $\out$ action on $\os$. \end{defn}